cezaraugusto/cezaraugusto.com/src/posts/what-changes-in-chrome-extension-manifest-v3.md

 ## Conclusions

 There are many changes.
 Moving background scripts to a Service Worker is a big move, both for the platform and for authors.
 Another high point is the API moving to be promise-based, making the development of WebExtensions similar to Firefox's Add-On API.
-After Manifest V3, all major browsers will share the same API.
-Considering there are no standards for Extensions, this is great for authors looking to ease the process of writing cross-platform extensions.
+Considering there are no standards for Extensions, this is great for authors looking to ease the process of writing cross-platform extensions, considering that in theory, other Chromium-based browsers will not object in following changes that don't affect the output (such as API _promisification_).

 Still talking about the code standardization, my bet is that other browsers will follow most of the Manifest V3 changes, despite some divergences.
 See [Firefox's Manifest V3 FAQ](https://blog.mozilla.org/addons/2019/09/03/mozillas-manifest-v3-faq/) and [Opera, Brave, and Vivaldi's opinions](https://www.zdnet.com/article/opera-brave-vivaldi-to-ignore-chromes-anti-ad-blocker-changes-despite-shared-codebase/) for more.